danielfrg/pelican-jupyter/README.md

 ## Installation

-Download this repo and put all the `.py` files it into an `ipynb` directory into your `plugins` directory.
+Download this repo and put all the `.py` files it into an `ipynb` directory in your `plugins` directory.
 The structure should look like this:

 ```
 content